dhruvateamaps/kata/README.md

 Next, please navigate to the "component_plan.md" file
 This file contains the list of components and their respective responsibilities

-All Architectural Design Records are stored in files starting with adr_
+All Architecture Design Records are stored in files starting with adr_